-- Aggressive or overly shy dogs.

-- Any dog clearly showing physical or behavioural abnormalities.

-- Distinct deviations from the characteristics of the breed.

-- Strong deviation from the sexual characteristics.

-- Atypical head.

-- Spotted(butterfly) nose

-- Pendulous or dribbling flews.

-- Under- or overshot mouth.
-Wry mouth, including all intermediate forms.

-- One or more missing incisors and/or canine and/or premolars 2-4 and/or molars 1-2; more than two missing PM1; the M3 are disregarded.
-Not visible teeth are assessed as missing ones.
-Supernumerary teeth not in line with the o-others.

-- Cleft palate, harelip.

-- Light yellow eyes.
+- Aggressive or overly shy. - Any dog clearly showing physical or behavioural abnormalities. - Strong deviation from the sexual characteristics. - Atypical head. - Spotted (butterfly) nose. - Pendulous or dribbling flews. - Under- or overshot mouth.
+Wry mouth, including all intermediate forms. - One or more missing incisors and/or canine and/or premolars 2-4 and/or molars 1-2; more than two missing PM1; the M3 are disregarded.
+Not visible teeth are assessed as missing ones. - Supernumerary teeth not in line with the others. - Cleft palate, harelip. - Light yellow eyes.
 Very loose eyelids; ectropion, entropion.
-Distichiasis (double row of eyelashes).

-- Pronounced dewlap.

-- Dewclaws.

-- Very faulty movement.

-- Atypical coat.

-- Dark brown or pale yellow colour.
-Parti-coloured, not uniformly coloured.
-White chest patch larger than 5 cm.

-- White feet.

-- Lacking pigmentation either on the skin or on the lips and eyerims.

-- Deviation of more than 2 cm from the above, mentioned heights at withers.
+Distichiasis (double row of eyelashes). - Pronounced dewlap. - Dewclaws - Very faulty movement. - Thin coat, lacking undercoat.
+Long, soft, silky, shaggy, crinkle or woolly coat.
+Lacking brushes on the legs. - Dark brown or pale yellow colour.
+Particoloured, not uniformly coloured.
+White chest patch larger than 5 cm. - White feet. - Lacking pigmentation either on the skin or on the lips and eyerims. - Any type of weakness in temperament. - Deviation of more than 2 cm from the above mentioned heights at withers.